-Woodlands are comprised of Natural Areas of vegetation in the landscape and their associated wildlife populations.
+Woodlands are areas dominated by trees in both urban and non-urban areas.
+In Vaughan, woodlands are generally found in the defined valleys of watercourses, but also on tablelands both in and outside the Urban Area. comprised of Natural Areas of vegetation in the landscape and their associated wildlife populations.
 Those woodlands on table lands are smaller and disconnected, but provide important ecological functions that will be preserved.
 The variety of available woodland resources influences the range of native biodiversity in Vaughan.